Begounet/chain-behaviors/README.md

     If you need to check if a button click has really been performed, just call `Printer.Log` to ensure it!

   * `ValueFormatterController`: create a string from the value applied on a specific format
+  * `StringKeeper`: hold a string.
+Useful to keep the result of a `LocalizeStringEvent` and re-use it later.

 * UI